atdigit/ComfyUI_Example_Area_Composition/README.md

 ![Load this image to ComfyUI window for full node setup](ComfyUI_00282_1.png)
-![Load this image to ComfyUI window for full node setup](ComfyUI_00286_1.png) ↑ Example of image-to-image upscaling used: from 1280 by 704 pixels to 1920 by 1088 pixels.
+![Load this image to ComfyUI window for full node setup](ComfyUI_00286_1.png) ↑ Example of image-to-image upscaling used: from 1280 by 704 pixels to 1920 by 1088 pixels with 0.52 denoise strength.

 [![YouTube tutorial thumbnail](ComfyUI_Conditioning_by_ATDIGIT_FHD_YouTube_tutorial_thumbnail.png)](https://youtu.be/c54HtMDZ_X4)
 [↑ Video tutorial 📺 Pushing The Boundaries: Creating Stunning Panoramas with Stable Diffusion](https://youtu.be/c54HtMDZ_X4)